“Shimmer”

 Memories try to fade

-and faults try to arise,
+faults try to arise,

 but as a quiet hum